venmo/VENTokenField/README.md

 * ```numberOfTokensInTokenField:``` to specify how many tokens you have.
 * ```tokenFieldCollapsedText:``` to specify what you want the token field should say in the collapsed state.

-### VENTokenAutocompleteDataSource
+### VENTokenSuggestionDataSource
-This entirely optional protocol allows you to provide info for the autosuggest feature.
+This entirely optional protocol allows you to provide info for any suggestions presented to the user.

 Implement...
-* ```tokenFieldShouldPresentAutocompleteSelection:``` to specify that you want to use autocomplete in the token field.
+* ```tokenFieldShouldPresentSuggestions:``` to specify that you want to present suggested values for tokens.
 * ```tokenField:numberOfSuggestionsForPartialText:``` to specify the number of suggestions for a given input.
 * ```tokenField:suggestionTitleForPartialText:atIndex:``` to specify what the title for a suggestion at a particular index should be.